KypMon/Fuqua-investment-data/README.md

 When running under ```gunicorn```, the application entry point is ```wsgi.py``` instead of ```app.py```.

+In non-localhost mode, the frontend and backend code is combined into a single unit (served under a single port, 5002) instead of 2 ports (3000, 5000).

 #### Backend project changes required to support non-localhost access:

 1. ```app.py``` no longer contains the API endpoint definitions.
 Its new purpose is to provide backend initialization depending on in which mode the app is running (localhost/Flask vs. non-localhost/gunicorn).